Coronavirus Business Preparation: 5 Do’s and Don’ts

 That means that your response will also have to be long-term.
 A threat like an active shooter is over in a matter of minutes; a hurricane in a matter of days; a wildfire in a matter of weeks.
 The Coronavirus, though, will likely be a matter of months.

 This means you need to make an Event Page for the Coronavirus.
 An Event Page is your organization’s hub for a long-term threat like a disease outbreak.
 It is a single webpage where employees can go to for the latest information on the disease and your organization’s response.
 You should be able to host an Event Page through your employee notification system.

 When you launch the page, you should upload any relevant Coronavirus resources, your organization’s plan to deal with it, and advice for how to minimize your chances of contracting the disease.
 As the situation develops, post updates to this page.
 If your organization ever considers closing an office, let your employees know on the Event Page that you are monitoring the situation and will send a notification if you do plan to close an office.

 The Coronavirus Event Page should be the one place your employees know to go if they want information on your company’s Coronavirus response.

-Ok so we’ve covered 5 important things you should DO.
-What are some of the mistakes people make that you should NOT do?
+Now that we’ve covered 5 important things you should do, let’s discuss some of the mistakes people make that you make a point not to do.